ElektraInitiative/libelektra/src/plugins/README.md

 - [hidden](hidden/) hides keys whose names start with a `.`.
 - [iconv](iconv/) makes sure the configuration will have correct character encoding
-- [null](null/) takes care of null values and other binary specialities

 ### Notification and Logging